CominAtYou/Twitter-UI-Tweaks/font-switcher/README.md

-# Segoe UI Variable Font Switcher
+# Twitter Font Switcher
 Do you dislike the default Windows font, or hate Twitter's new 'Chirp' font?

 Introducing... this extension!

 ## What does it do?
-It vastly improves the font across Twitter!
+It vastly improves the font across Twitter, by switching the font to Windows 11's new "Segoe UI Variable"!
 Take a look for yourself:

 ![Screenshot of the Twitter home page](https://i.imgur.com/dyNqrJ2.png)